Events

 Ardmore Moravian Church Candle Tea

-The Ardmore Moravian Church candle tea and bake sale is held on Thursday, December 1st.
-Candle tours start every 15 minutes, beginning at 5pm and ending at 8pm.
-There is no admission fee, but there will be a bake sale and proceeds go towards supporting the event.
+The Ardmore Moravian Church candle tea and bake sale will be held December 3-5, 205.
+Candle tours start every 15 minutes, beginning at 5pm and the last tour begins at 8pm.
+Visitors learn about the birth of Christ and Moravian traditions, listen to music, see demonstrations, and enjoy lemonade and Moravian cookies.
+There is no admission fee, but there will be a craft/bake sale on Thursday, December 4 with proceeds going to supporting the event.
+Armodre Moravian Church is located at 1213 W Academy Street, Winston-Salem, NC.
 More information at ArdmoreMoravian.org.

 The Spirit Of Candle Tea (Video)